Xearta/sinatra-appointment-tracker/NOTES.md

 - Fix all error handling
   - Fix the error on the appointment controller checking for error_message
   - Don't allow to create an empty appointment/patient
+- If you delete the database the whole thing borks.
+The session doesn't clear!

 **Requirements:**
 - Build a MVC App